ellereeeee/blog-posts/2017-12-01 Lexical Scope.md

 This behavior illustrates that scope only applies to first-class identifiers, such as a variable `a`, `b`, or `c`.
 In something like `foo.bar`, scope would apply to `foo`, then object-property access rules would take over.

 The main thing to know is that **lexical scope is only defined by where the function was declared**.

+###Cheating Lexical###

+Two mechanisms in JavaScript can "cheat" lexical scope.

+`eval()` can modify existing lexical scope at runtime by evaluating a string of code which has one or more declarations in it.

+`with` creates a whole new lexical scope by treating an object reference as a scope and the objects properties as identifiers within that scope.

+Using either of these defeats JavaScripts optimizations because the optimizations are based on knowing where and how all identifiers are declared at lex-time, and thus predict how they will be looked up during execution.
+Because `eval()` and `with` dynamically change scope, JavaScript cannot assume a settled scope and thus does not use the optimizations.
+As a result code runs slower with `eval()` or `with`.
+Do not use them!